 Guitar Brands that Make Les Paul Style Guitars

-While there are plenty of nearly anonymous guitar manufacturers that make cheap and poorly built Les Paul copies, here we will only focus on reputable companies which produce their own take on the classic Les Paul electric guitar:
+While there are plenty of nearly anonymous guitar manufacturers that make cheap and poorly built Les Paul copies, here are some reputable companies which produce their own take on the classic Les Paul electric guitar:

 PRS